nagi/findaface/README.md

 Basically the scale factor is used to create your scale pyramid.
 More explanation can be found [here](https://sites.google.com/site/5kk73gpu2012/assignment/viola-jones-face-detection#TOC-Image-Pyramid).
 * min_size: In pixels.
 Objects smaller than this size squared are ignored.
+* max_size: Objects bigger than this are ignored.

 ### Using multiple cascades
 If you add multiple cascades then they will be applied in turn.
 If any of the cascades matche,